fadhli00/MITTR/Phase 6: Lateral Movement/README.md

 **Context**

 Attempts to execute Impacket scripts directly through the Sliver SOCKS proxy resulted in SMB/RPC latency and incomplete payload transfers.
-To mitigate this, the attacker shifts strategy by bringing the lateral movement tool directly into the internal network.
+To mitigate this limitation, the attacker shifts strategy by bringing the lateral movement tool directly into the internal network.

-Instead of pushing files through the C2 tunnel, the attacker leverages native Windows utilities to pull the binary from an external source.
+Instead of pushing files through the C2 tunnel, the attacker leverages native Windows utilities to download the binary from an external source.

 **Execution**